MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

     In the Azure portal, you can see these values by opening **Settings** for the registered application.

-Now the custom client application is registered in Azure AD, and it has the permission to call [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services on behalf of a signed-in user.
+Now the custom client application is registered in Microsoft Entra ID, and it has the permission to call [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services on behalf of a signed-in user.

 ## Create the console application that connects to the OData Web Service using OAuth